watkins-joe/core-python/02-getting-started/notes.md

 notice how it switched the display representation, that is, the format it prints to the REPL, to the most readable form.

-as with integers, convert to floats from other numeric or string stypes using the float constructor function
+as with integers, convert to floats from other numeric or string types using the float constructor function

 we can pass int values to the float constructor: